 UL active time

-This section captures the evaluation results of the UL active time and baseline.
+[This section captures the evaluation results of the UL active time and baseline.
 Various signals/data needs to be transmitted in UL.
 The independent transmission occasion of each signals/data shall reduce the sleep chance at the UE.
-If the transmission of UL signals/data can be confined within an UL active time, UE is more likely to go to a deeper sleep UE only transmits UL signals/data within the UL active time and cannot transmit UL signals outside the UL active time.
+If the transmission of UL signals/data can be confined within an UL active time, UE is more likely to go to a deeper sleep UE only transmits UL signals/data within the UL active time and cannot transmit UL signals outside the UL active time.]

 Observation